Skip to main content

 Custom Fields (or Custom Fields) is in my opinion the most powerful feature that Joomla has added to the CMS in recent years.
 For each article, user or category, an unlimited number of fields can be created that are easy for the end user to fill in.
 Combine it with an override or alternative layout (see below) and you get a beautiful result.

-8) Use overrides and alternate layouts
+8) Use overrides and alternative layouts

 I hope this has allowed me to show you that Joomla can certainly be user-friendly, but as with so many things, you have to put in the energy to make it happen.